orill/orill/docs/multi/multi.rst

 Purpose
 -------

-MULTILLABY is a multi-compartment model for nuclide dispersion with the following physical phenomenon:
+MULTILLABY is a general multi-compartment model for nuclide dispersion with the following physical phenomenon:

 :mixing: in a compartment volume
-:extraction: from one compartment to another compartment
+:extraction: from one compartment to another compartment (flow at each time interval)
 :transfert: instantaneous, from one compartment to another compartment
 :deposition: on a compartment walls or inside a filter
 :desorption: from one compartment to another compartment